phantasma-io/phantasmaphoenix-gitbook/developers/compiler/examples/README.md

 ## Type interface in variable declarations

-It is possible to let TOMB compiler auto-detect type of a local variable if you omit the type and provide an initialization expression.
+It is possible to let Phoenix Smart Language compiler auto-detect type of a local variable if you omit the type and provide an initialization expression.

 {% code lineNumbers="true" %}